By Ken Knickerbocker

 With an emphasis on flexibility and industry relevance, the esteemed Erivan K. Haub School of Business at Saint Joseph’s University is launching a redesigned MBA curriculum this month.

 The new curriculum is a “stackable” collection of three certificates or “micro-credentials” that allow students to show their progress: a core overview, plus two specialty credentials of the students’ choice.
 It allows them to choose the unique combination of specializations that fit their current job and career goals.
+Beyond academic considerations, there are interpersonal challenges that may arise in professional settings.
+Recognizing your responsibilities may also involve handling confrontational work relations, ensuring that students and professionals alike can navigate and resolve conflicts effectively within the framework of their chosen educational and career paths.

 “We were looking to create a transformational new MBA model that would allow students to create a program to enhance their careers and their capabilities, as well as provide value to their employers,” said Haub School of Business Dean, Joseph A. DiAngelo, Ed.D. ’70.
 “Our mantra was ‘Let’s find a way to help companies find solutions in their organizations,’ so they would be encouraged to send their employees to the Haub School.
 This new MBA model will do that for our corporate constituents.
 And it will allow students to garner new skills to provide value to their companies.”